gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 Handling of Configuration Pragmas
 ---------------------------------

-Configuration pragmas may either appear at the start of a compilation unit, or they can appear in a configuration pragma file to apply to all compilations performed in a given compilation environment.
+You can place configuration pragmas either appear at the start of a compilation unit or in a configuration pragma file that applies to all compilations performed in a given compilation environment.

-GNAT also provides the ``gnatchop`` utility to provide an automatic way to handle configuration pragmas following the semantics for compilations (that is, files with multiple units), described in the RM.
+GNAT includes the ``gnatchop`` utility to provide an automatic way to handle configuration pragmas that follows the semantics for compilations (that is, files with multiple units) described in the RM.
 See :ref:`Operating_gnatchop_in_Compilation_Mode` for details.
-However, for most purposes, it will be more convenient to edit the :file:`gnat.adc` file that contains configuration pragmas directly, as described in the following section.
+However, for most purposes, you will find it more convenient to edit the :file:`gnat.adc` file that contains configuration pragmas directly, as described in the following section.